 Choosing the Right Size Filter

-If this is your first time reading about filters, it can be somewhat confusing.
+If this is your first time reading about water filters, it can be somewhat confusing.
 Larger filters are generally more costly, so it’s tempting to go for a smaller model.
 The problem is, the smallest filter on the market might not work for your well.

 At the same time, all iron filters need to be backwashed to keep them from getting clogged.
 Another issue is fouling.
 The thing about backwashing is that any filter with oxidation media needs at least 5 gallons of water per minute to flow through it for sufficient cleaning.
 The bigger the filter, the higher flow rate necessary.
 The largest of filters can use up to 20 gallons per minute!